ActiveCampaign vs Mailchimp in 2026

 Feature Matrix Table

-Mailchimp keeps things simple—perfect for newsletters and one-off campaigns.
-ActiveCampaign, however, is the real deal when you want precision and automation depth.
+Mailchimp keeps things simple, which works well for newsletters and one-off campaigns.
+ActiveCampaign is stronger when you want precision and automation depth.

 And here’s the thing: integrations matter more than most realize.
-ActiveCampaign connects directly with Shopify, Salesforce, and ClickFunnels, while Mailchimp integrates with fewer than 350 apps according to its official directory.
+ActiveCampaign now connects natively with over 1,000 apps, adding 40+ new integrations in 2025 alone—including Wix, Webflow, LinkedIn Matched Audiences, and Salesforce Person Account Sync.
+Mailchimp integrates with fewer than 350 apps according to its official directory, and advanced connections often require third-party middleware like Zapier.

 Both boast top-tier deliverability scores, but ActiveCampaign edges ahead with dedicated IPs for high-volume senders who need brand-owned reputation control.